-Upon request, the AIFM must submit a copy of the Conflict of Interest Register to the CSSF.
+Upon request, the AIFM must submit a copy of the register to the CSSF.

-In addition to the local Conflict of Interests Register, which is the regulatory record of conflicts of interest, LIS maintains in addition a central Conflicts of Interest Register in Console, which is updated from time to time.
-All actual and potential conflicts which may cause a material risk of damage to the interests of a client shall be registered.
-The Register shall be reviewed, updated and maintained periodically by the Compliance Officer and shall contain the measures taken by LIS to manage actual or potential conflicts.
-Certain actual or potential conflicts recorded in the local register may not be appropriate or required for the central log.
+In addition to the locally kept conflict of interests register Sanne maintains a central Conflicts of Interest Register within Console.
+The purpose of the Register is to record and maintain a list of all actual and potential types of conflicts which may cause a material risk of damage to the interests of a client.
+The Register is reviewed, updated and maintained periodically by the Compliance Officer and sets out measures that LIS has taken to manage actual or potential conflicts.
+Certain actual or potential conflicts recorded on the local register may not be appropriate or necessary for the central log.

-The register includes further references to the following matters:
+The registers include references to the following matters:

-- it identifies the service or activity that LIS is carrying out for a client; - it sets out the circumstances which constitute or may be perceived to give rise to a conflict of interest entailing a material risk of damage to the interests of the client; - it specifies the procedures to be followed and measures to be adopted with a view to preventing the conflict of interest from constituting or giving rise to a material risk of damage to the interests of the Group's clients; and - it specifies any breaches and remedial actions taken.
+- it identifies the service or activity that Sanne is carrying out for a client; - it sets out the circumstances which constitute or may be perceived to give rise to a conflict of interest entailing a material risk of damage to the interests of the client; - it specifies the procedures to be followed and measures to be adopted with a view to preventing the conflict of interest from constituting or giving rise to a material risk of damage to the interests of the Group's clients; and - it specifies any breaches and remedial actions taken.